Fashion Workflow

 The safest early win is a PDP hero loop, not a full runway walk from one frame.

-This page shows one real source image tested across three models so you can see the tradeoff fast.
+This page shows one generated source image tested across three models so you can see the tradeoff fast.

 Best first use case